ABOUT AGT AND TRUSTEE-MANAGER

 rather than eliminate the risk of failure.

 The Board should establish an Audit Committee with written terms of reference which clearly

 set out its authority and duties.

-The Audit and Risk Committee comprises three members, all of whom are Independent Directors and
+The ARC comprises three members, all of whom are Independent Directors and appropriately qualified

 Mr Chong Teck Sin (Chairman)

 Mr Khoo Kee Cheok